USS Barbican: U.S. Coast Guard

 assisted the M/V Paul T. Seafarer, and on 12 February 1954 she assisted F/V Western Fisherman.

 On 27 March 1954 she dragged for a sunken fishing vessel off the lower Columbia River.
 On 1 August 1958 she grounded near Lake Washington but sustained no damage and was re-floated.

 In August 1959 she served on a law enforcement patrol off Puget Sound, Washington.
 On 15 January 1961 she assisted in the search and recovery attempt of F/V Mermaid off the Columbia River Bar.

 During the end of February 1968 to 1 March 1968 Ivy waited out a storm at anchor in Willapa Bay, Washington.

-On 1 March 1968 she was called to assist the Japanese M/V Suwaharu Maru carrying a cargo of logs and the Liberian M/V Mandoil II carrying a cargo of naptha which had collided 340 miles from Columbia River Bar off the Oregon coast.
+On 1 March 1968 she was called to assist the Japanese M/V Suwaharu Maru carrying a cargo of logs and the Liberian M/V Mandoil II carrying a cargo of naptha which had collided 340 miles from Columbia River bar off the Oregon coast.
 Due to heavy seas Ivy was underway to the scene for nearly 24 hours.
 In heavy seas, darkness and a snow storm Ivy rescued 68 crewmen from the Japanese vessel, which had jettisoned logs in an effort to stay afloat.
-Floating logs destroyed one of Ivy's lifeboats, however no men lost were lost.
+Floating logs destroyed one of Ivy's lifeboats, however no crew lost were lost.
 The Liberian tanker of naphtha exploded and burned; the entire crew perished.
 The Ivy was relieved by USCGC Modoc (WATA-194) and transported the Japanese crew to Astoria, Oregon.
 Two merchant vessels also participated in the rescue: MV Kure Maru and MV Transoneida.

-During her Coast Guard service Ivy frequently operated from Tongue Point Coast Guard Base for extended periods.
+During her Coast Guard service Ivy frequently operated from Coast Guard Base Tongue Point for extended periods.